A Declaration · MMXXVI

 A declaration is only as alive as the mouths that repeat it.
 Pick a tile and send one on.

-Ten ready-to-post lines, each drawn from the page above.
+Eleven ready-to-post lines, each drawn from the page above.
 Every one carries the link back here.
 Share them and watch the row fill.